Century Park Plaza

 No analysis available

-The public remarks repeatedly and clearly confirm VA financing is available for this building.
-I found several explicit mentions of VA approval and assumable VA loans, which is strong direct evidence.
+Public remarks repeatedly confirm VA financing for this building.
+The strongest evidence is explicit language about VA approval and assumable VA loans, which directly matches the feature definition.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.